 - The responsible party owed you a legal duty of care

 - The breach caused the accident

 - You suffered damages

 Proving negligence can be tough.
 Our attorneys know the best ways to get the evidence you need, establish the necessary elements of your case, and build strong arguments to win for you.

 Are All Construction Accident Lawsuits Based on Negligence?

 Keep in mind that not all construction accident lawsuits involve negligence.
 If you’re injured because of an unreasonably dangerous tool or defective piece of heavy machinery, the manufacturer might be strictly liable.
 Strict liability means that there’s no need to prove the company responsible for the product was negligent.
 Instead, the law says they’re liable because their product was inherently unsafe in some way.

 How Long Do I Have to File a Lawsuit After a Construction Accident in Florida?

-The statute of limitations in personal injury lawsuits is four years.
-In other words, you have four years from the date of the accident to file a personal injury lawsuit.
+The statute of limitations in personal injury lawsuits is two years.
+In other words, you have two years from the date of the accident to file a personal injury lawsuit.